zKillboard/RedisQ/README.md

 Websockets are great, sure, but I wanted to write something that was damn easy to implement in any language.
 RedisQ isn't trying to be fancy like websockets, it is only trying to disemminate killmails in a quick and very simple fashion.

-If you really want to use websockets use zkill's websocket service.
-Documentation can be found here: https://github.com/zKillboard/zKillboard/wiki/Websocket

 ###### Why is it called RedisQ?

 Because I used Redis to implement what I was trying to do, it's a queue type service, and so I went with the completely unoriginal name RedisQ.